 Cellphones and Electronics

-Polices and rules are made for the betterment of the students and their overall school program.
-A student who is unable to commit her / himself to the responsibilities of the program need to seek schooling elsewhere.
+Policies and rules are made for the betterment of the students and their overall school program.
+A student who is unable to commit her / himself to the responsibilities of the program needs to seek schooling elsewhere.

 These are guidelines to follow to prevent the loss of technology privileges at school: